matrix-org/matrix-spec-proposals/proposals/4210-remove-legacy-mentions.md

 Additionally, the `contains_display_name` push rule condition is deprecated.

 ## Potential issues
-Users using old clients will no longer be able to mention users on up-to-date clients/servers.
+Users using old clients (which don't send intentional mentions) will no longer be able to mention users on up-to-date clients/servers.

+Users using old clients (which don't support the new push rule conditions) will also no longer be notified for mentions in case the client depends on the push rules served by the server.

 ## Alternatives